twilio/twilio-python/README.markdown

     $ python setup.py install

 ### Usage
-To use the Twilio library, just 'import twilio' in the your current py file.
+To use the Twilio library, just 'import twilio' in the your current python file.
 As shown in example-rest.py, you will need to specify the ACCOUNT_ID and ACCOUNT_TOKEN given to you by Twilio before you can make REST requests.
-In addition, you will need to choose a 'Caller' and 'Called' before making outgoing calls.
+In addition, you will need to choose a 'To' and 'From' before making outgoing calls.
 See http://www.twilio.com/docs for more information.

 ### Files